 If you are at least age 50, or will be age 50 by the end of the calendar year, you may be eligible to make a pre-tax and/or Roth "catch-up" contribution for the year.

-For Example: Based on limits set for 2015, in addition to being allowed to contribute up to \$11.00 per hour, you could elect to contribute an additional \$3.75 per hour for a total of \$14.75 per hour (not to exceed 100% of your "pay").
-The combined maximum catch-up contribution for 2015 is \$6,000.
-You may elect to make a catch-up contribution by filing an
+Example: Based on IRS limits set for 2020

+Individuals less than age 50 Individuals at least age 50, or will be age 50 by the end of the 2020 calendar year Annual contribution limits are \$19,500 Annual contribution limits total \$26,000 (\$19,500 plus the option for additional catchup contributions of \$6,500) May contribute up to \$12.00 per hour May contribute up to \$12.00 per hour, and could elect to contribute an additional \$4.00 per hour for a total of \$16.00 per hour (not to exceed 100% of your pay

-Enrollment/Contribution Change Form with your Employer.
+You may elect to make a catch-up contribution by filing a "Form to Elect 401(k) Retirement Contributions" with your Employer.
 However, you should be aware that any intended catch-up contribution will be treated as a regular pre-tax and/or Roth contribution until your total pre-tax and/or Roth contributions for the year reach the maximum limit permitted under the Plan.
-NOTE: Contribution limits will periodically be adjusted by the Internal Revenue Service ("IRS").
+Contribution limits will periodically be adjusted by the Internal Revenue Service ("IRS").
 Participants must monitor their annual contributions and make adjustments as needed if limits are met.
 For current limits you can contact your Employer or the Fund Office.